Numerous international studies place Danish inhabitants at the top of happiness and general satisfaction rankings.

 Many expats coming to Denmark describe their experience of Danish work culture as flat-structured and informal.
 This means, for example, that all employees and managers address each other by their first names, and that most decisions are discussed in forums where all employees have an equal say.

 The employee demand for flexible work hours is due to the fact that the majority of both men and women work.
-Denmark ranks second amongst OECD countries in terms of the percentage of working mothers with children under age 2 (OECD 2005), and flexible hours are essential for these two-income families.
+Denmark is actually the only country amongst the members of the OECD, in which maternity does not hinder the employment of women at all (OECD 2009).